Charizard/PDF-Generator/README.md

 Ticket Generator
 ================

-An Application that takes registered userd from the database and renders a PDF Ticket to be sent to the respective customer.
+An Application that takes registered users from the database and renders a PDF Ticket to be sent to the respective person.

-The App was designed for the purpose of Ticket Generation for Workshop's of ITrix 13(An Annual techfest of ISTA, CEG, Anna University).
+The App was designed for the purpose of Ticket Generation for Workshop's in ITrix 13(An Annual techfest of ISTA, CEG, Anna University).